jonkracht/pdga-score-scraper/README.md

 ## TODO
 * Extract hole pars from downloaded data rather than hardcode (notebook 2.01)
 * More smartly handle environment creation (check if exists)
+* Automate report creation with most relevant figures
+* Create linear regression of hole scores vs player rating to see how "accurately" scores are given to differentiate players

 ## TODONE